Diana DeGarmo: Musical theatre

 DeGarmo played the role of Doralee Rhodes in the national tour of 9 to 5, which was launched in Nashville on September 21, 2010.
 She ended her run as Doralee after the July 2011 Minneapolis tour stop.

 DeGarmo appeared on musical theatre composer Scott Alan's third album, What I Wanna Be When I Grow Up with the song "I Wish", released November 1, 2010.

 She reprised the role of Penny Pingleton in the Hollywood Bowl production of Hairspray, which ran from August 5–7, 2011.

 DeGarmo has done several readings for new musicals over the years, starting with In Your Dreams in early October 2006.
 In 2009, she played the title role in a concert for Liberty: A New Musical at the New York Musical Theatre Festival (NYMF) and in 2009 played the role of Chris in the much anticipated reading of an updated Carrie: The Musical.
 In 2011 and again in 2013 she played Fern/Vylette in Manhattan industry readings of "Jawbreaker," a musical based on the 1990s movie of the same name.

 In January 2013, DeGarmo played "Sally" in the pre-Broadway run of the new musical "NERDS," in Raleigh, NC, for the North Carolina Theatre.

 DeGarmo played The Narrator in the national tour of Andrew Lloyd Webber's musical Joseph and the Amazing Technicolor Dreamcoat from March 4, 2014, to April 2015.

 In June 2015, DeGarmo starred as Dorothy in Studio Tenn's production of The Wizard of Oz at The Schermerhorn Symphony Theater in Nashville, Tennessee.

-She and Young are set to lead the first national tour of First Date, which is set to launch in the fall of 2020.
+She played Lucy in the 2016 to 2017 world tour of Jekyll & Hyde.

+In 2023, she played the Witch in a regional production of Into the Woods.
+In 2024, she returned to the regional stage as Audrey in Little Shop of Horrors.